Akshaypatil7/Udacity-Python-Programming/README.md

 # Udacity-Python-Programming
-### Run the entertainment.py file to see a created html file
+### Running the entertainment.py file creates a html file
+### html file will be automatically opened in your browser
-### after running click on particular movie to see trailer
+### after running click on particular movie to see its trailer.